sdegutis/90s.dev/site/public/index.md

 This site is a placeholder for a community with one goal:

-The reignite and share the wonder we first felt with software.
+To reignite and share the wonder and joy of programming.

 We'll have to work the details out together [here][discussion].